 Things that are wonderful, we do not wonder about

 In turning our most powerful experiences into modifiers, we commoditize them, industrialize them, homogenize them.
 Anything mass-produced will be more lifeless than something crafted and bespoke.

-What is more beautiful, the room filled with a bunch of cheap junk from a department store, or the room bare, save for a handwoven tatami mat, an original watercolor, and an open window streaming the afternoon light?
+What is more beautiful, the room filled with a bunch of cheap junk from a department store, or the room bare, save for a handwoven tatami mat and an open window streaming the afternoon light?